paulvictor/purescript-talk/purescript.md

 #### With Typescript
   * Trust the dev to write proper types
+  * Immutability only by choice
   * `any` can be a problem
     + `unknown` still doesn't cut it right
+  * Is a superset of Javascript
   * No protection against side effects
-  * Immutability only by choice

 ####  Purescript vs Typescript

-  * Separation of `effect`full code from others
+  * Separation of `effect` full code from others
     ```haskell
       add :: Int -> Int -> Int
       add x y = x + y